-If you’re shopping for a camera to record content for your course, chances are you already have an idea or even a running list of the videos you need to shoot.
+If you’re camera shopping to film your online course, chances are you already have an idea or even a running list of the videos you need to shoot.
 If not, you should figure this out before clicking purchase.
 Simply put, you can’t decide on the perfect camera if you don’t have a clue as to the type of content you’re looking to produce.
-First, find a camera that fits your specific content goals.
+Camera shop for one that fits your specific content goals.

 Ask yourself questions like…

-Consider all factors possible and look for cameras that perform well in the areas that mean most to you.
+Consider all factors possible and shop for cameras that perform well in the areas that mean most to you.

 2. Tap into your peers

-Besides needing a listening ear every now and again, it’s crucial to have a network of creatives when you run into pressing issues like choosing a camera to create business or course content.
+Besides needing a listening ear every now and again, it’s crucial to have a network of creatives when you run into pressing issues like choosing a camera to film your online course .
 If you’re a paying Teachable customer, you already have access to our exclusive teachable:hq that allows you to connect with creators in your same tier.

 Take a shot at asking them about not only the camera they use but also what they like about that specific camera, what they dislike, and even other options they’ve been eyeing for themselves.
 It doesn’t hurt just to ask.